MarkJelic/TEC-1G/TEC-Deck/SoundTalker/Readme.md

 This is the Schematic: ![TEC-Deck SoundTalker Schematic](TEC-Deck_Sound-Card_Schematic_b2-LM3900.pdf)

+The "GroundWalker" connector is for bit-banged sound connection from the motherboard.
+Input is from the left pin, and the final amplified output goes to the right pin which is connected to the mini speaker on the motherboard.
+Without this Sound Card installed, you would just have a jumper over these two pins so that the bit-banged sound goes direct to the speaker.

 This is Beta 2, using a LM3900 for pre-amp/mixer and amplifier:
 ![TEC-Deck SoundTalker LM3900](TEC-Deck_SoundTalker_PCB-Render_b2-LM3900.jpg)